Cosmic Brownies

 • Nuts: You can use English walnuts (aka regular walnuts) for a traditional fudge brownie, or try chopped almonds, peanuts, or pecans for a salty crunch in the sweet chocolate frosting.

-• Coffee: A couple tablespoons of brewed coffee or a teaspoon of espresso powder will make these brownies even fudgier and chocolatier!
+• Coffee: A couple of tablespoons of brewed coffee or a teaspoon of espresso powder will make these brownies even fudgier and chocolatier!

-• Mix Ins: Add mix-ins you love to the brownie base like semi-sweet chocolate chips, mini marshmallows, peanut butter chips, chopped nuts, or Oreo cookie chunks.
+• Mix-Ins: Add mix-ins you love to the brownie base like semi-sweet chocolate chips, mini marshmallows, peanut butter chips, chopped nuts, or Oreo cookie chunks.

 • Toppings: Instead of the rainbow chips, you can sprinkle the ganache with rainbow or chocolate sprinkles, mini chocolate chips, or mini M&Ms.

 • Serve: Keep Cosmic Brownies covered with plastic wrap at room temperature for up to 4 days.
-If room temperature is too hot and melting the frosting, refrigerate.
+If the room temperature is too hot and melting the frosting, refrigerate.

-• Store: You can keep Cosmic Brownies in the refrigerator in an airtight container for up to1 week.
+• Store: You can keep Cosmic Brownies in the refrigerator in an airtight container for up to 1 week.
 Use parchment paper between layers so the frosting doesn’t stick.

 • Freeze: Wrap Cosmic Brownies individually in wax paper before freezing for a quick go-to treat.
 Place brownies in a sealed container and freeze for up to 6 months.